StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 #### 1. Security Group

 The `SecurityGroup` is created.
-The security group allows the opening of ports for the corresponding EC2 instance.
+The security group allows giving other SecurityGroups access to them and opening of ports for the corresponding EC2 instance .
 If present, optional endpoint ports are opened on this security group.

 #### 2. Capability Mapping